wilsonmar/wilsonmar.github.io/_posts/2017-12-01-kubernetes.md

 <a name="Social"></a>

 ## Social media communities

+   * <a target="_blank" href="https://community.cncf.io/manly">community.cncf.io/manly</a> to sign up for access to the "cncf-community-manly" community for discussions about KubeCon takeaways.

    * <a target="_blank" href="https://discuss.kubernetes.io/">https://discuss.kubernetes.io</a> is where issues with each version of K8s are discussed.